IBM-Cloud/docs/troubleshoot/index.md

 {: tsSymptoms}

-`BXNUI0097E: The new application could not be added.
-There is no space associated with the current organization and region.
-On the Dashboard, click Create a Space.
+`BXNUI0097E: Before you can add an app, at least one space must be associated with your organization and region.
+On the Dashboard, click **Create a Space**.
 When the space is created, try again.`